A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Introduction

 The word \emph{nonholonomic} is often used in two contexts.
 As an adjective describing the method of generating the dynamics by means of Chetaev's (d'Alembert's) principle and as a substitute of the word \emph{non-integrable} in the description of the constraints distribution $C$.
 Because of the latter, vakonomic dynamics are sometimes called \emph{variational nonholonomic} \cite{Cardin_Favretti_1996,Fernandez_Bloch_2008}.
 To avoid possible confusions, in this paper we will reserve the name \emph{nonholonomic} for its meaning related with Chetaev's principle.
 Let us remark that by the \emph{dynamics} we will understand the set of all trajectories of the considered system.

-The problem of comparison of the two (i.e., vakonomic and nonholonomic) non-equivalent ways of generating the constrained dynamics has long been addressed by the scientific community (see Sec.
+The problem of comparison of the two (i.e., vakonomic and nonholonomic) non-equivalent ways of generating the constrained dynamics has been addressed since long time by the scientific community (see Sec.
 3 in \cite{Leon_2012} and the references therein).
-This non-equivalence can be easily observed at the level of the equations of motion -- in many cases vakonomic dynamics are much richer then the nonholonomic ones.
+Their non-equivalence can be easily observed at the level of the equations of motion -- in many cases vakonomic dynamics are much richer than the nonholonomic ones.
 Therefore, it is natural to address the following question: